Lomita, San Diego

-Lomita is the official name, but also known as Lomita Village, is an urban neighborhood in the Southeastern area of San Diego, California.
+Lomita (also known as Lomita Village) is an urban neighborhood in the Southeastern area of San Diego, California.
 It is bounded by Meadowbrook Drive, Jamacha and Skyline to the North, unincorporated La Presa to the south, Skyline to the West and Jamacha to the East.
 Major thoroughfares in the neighborhood include San Vicente Street, Cardiff St., and Worthington Avenue.
 The neighborhood is part of the Skyline-Paradise Hills Community Planning Area.